-Miami is this amazing city where you can find anything you want.
+Miami is an amazing North American city where you can find anything you want.
 If you want sun and sand, you’ll have it.
-But if you wanted a 12th century monastery brought stone by stone from Spain you could have it too.
+But if you wanted a 12th-century monastery brought stone by stone from Spain you could have it too.
 Impressed?
 Continue reading…

 The clear blue water and the white sand beaches are a must-see, but also many of the city’s buildings.
 Miami’s architectural styles range from playful architecture that reflects its beach and Latin American culture such as Art Deco Architecture and its old Spanish heritage to its modern architecture, the well known MiMo (Miami Modern Architecture) style.
 If you love architecture you should check this list!